Blog

 • Define what we mean by creative optimization in performance campaigns

-• Present data and benchmarks of ROI lifts (including our proprietary FTA lens)
+• Present data and benchmarks of ROI lifts (including our proprietary FTA framework)

 • Build a step-by-step model for implementation at scale